BrewBlox/brewblox-documentation/docs/dev/reference/event_logging.md

 mqtt://eventbus:1883
 ```

-If your publishing device or service is outside the network, you can open a websocket connection to `<HOST>:443/eventbus`.
+If your publishing device or service is outside the network, you can open a websocket connection to `<HOST>:443/eventbus`, where *HOST* is the address of the Pi running Brewblox.
 It will be forwarded to the eventbus by the Traefik gateway.

-Do note that you have to enable SSL/TLS.
+When using websockets, you have to enable SSL/TLS.
 If you are using a self-signed certificate (the default), you'll have to disable certificate verification.

 You'll want to make the port configurable.
 It must match the Traefik HTTPS port (default: 443), which can be changed by users.